Effsy/roguelike/README.md

 # Roguelike

-The start of a top-down Roguelike using component based entitiy system.
+The start of a top-down Roguelike using component based entity system.
 Can be forked to either turn-based or real-time gameplay.

 This is an old project and will likely remain unfinished.